1712n/dn-institute/content/attacks/posts/2022-10-11-Mango-Markets.md

 ## Losses

-About USD $116 Million worth of crypto assets in terms of USDC, stablecoins and SOL was borrowed and never returned to the platform.
+About USD $116 Million worth of crypto assets in terms of USDC, stablecoins and SOL was borrowed, with around USD 67 $Million [returned](https://twitter.com/mangomarkets/status/1581351549644591104?s=20&t=9Xyt2Cc97N9F0A3iOR0_MA).

 ## Timeline